-A simple yet delicious recipe for Creme Patissiere (Vanilla Pastry Cream)– a rich, creamy custard used in many types of dessert!
+A simple yet delicious recipe for Creme Patissiere (Vanilla Pastry Cream) – a rich and creamy custard used in many types of dessert!
 This recipe is gluten free, and also dairy free friendly.
 If you’re looking for chocolate pastry cream, you can find that recipe right here.

-Pastry Cream (or Creme Patissiere) is a quintessential part of pastry making, so it’s an essential skill to learn if you love baking, pastries, and dessert.
-Creme patissiere is basically a delicious, rich, creamy custard thickened with starch and eggs.
+Pastry Cream (or Creme Patissiere) is a quintessential part of pastry making, so it’s an essential skill to learn if you love to bake pastries and other types of dessert.
+Creme patissiere is basically a delicious, rich, creamy custard, thickened with starch and eggs.
 It’s an important component for many desserts.

 What is pastry cream (creme patissiere) used for?